 After my latest review, a Speed:Sport:Life reader challenged me to revisit my love for my VW.
 Since I aim to please, and because perhaps I should atone (just a little bit) for turning a car review into a religion-inspired diatribe, here, I oblige.

 As my mid-twenties passed me by, I’ve come to think that driving is a problem, not a privilege.
 Sitting in traffic sucks my life away.
-I know no one likes it, but it profoundly affects me in a way others seem immune to, much the way I’m debilitated by seasonal depression while the rest of the world simply zips coats and tugs on gloves.
+I know no one likes it, but it profoundly affects me.
+Even when I know it will be over soon, sometimes I get really stressed for no good reason.
+There are times when it gets so bad that it aggravates my other stressors in life.
+Perhaps purchasing marijuana online and ingesting a small amount could provide temporary relief.
+But what bothers me is that it affects me in a way others seem immune to, much the way I’m debilitated by seasonal depression while the rest of the world simply zips coats and tugs on gloves.
 I’ve come to believe the two are related: roadblocks that keep me bound and immobile.
 In my imagination, I’m on a Michael Douglas “Falling Down”-style tirade; the reality more closely resembles the opening of “Office Space,” mopey and dejected, blaring music that would probably get my ass kicked.

 Mass transit is a system that’s always made sense to me but was never available.
 Growing up in Springfield, Massachusetts, the juncture of Interstates 90 and 91, meant that a drive to Hartford qualified as “a long commute”; Boston, “a really freakin’ long commute.”
 My high school Latin teacher drove out from a Boston suburb (Latin being, shall we say, a niche market) and to his students, it was the final check mark on the list that certified his nuttiness.